When it comes to art, it’s important not to hide the madness. —Atticus

 right, I tend to doubt my styling abilities.

 - Posing for photos is harder than it looks.
 Kudos to professional models out there!
 It’s a work in progress, but until you have a coffee cup in your hand, it’s hard to figure out what to do with your hands without looking awkward…especially if you’re an average Joe.
 It’s true.
 Thank goodness for these pockets, haha!

 - Consignment shops are heaven-sent.
 So many treasures are waiting to be found at consignment shops.
-In mint condition, sometimes brand new with tags and for a fraction of the price (like this Kate Spade dress I’m wearing)!
+In mint condition, sometimes items are brand new with tags and go for a fraction of the price (like this Kate Spade dress I’m wearing)!
 If you know how much KS dresses run retail-wise, you’d die if you found out how much you’re saving!